sammlearning/Laravel-Corak-Blog/README.md

 Create a new database then config your database connection in `.env` file.

-Run `composer install` then run `npm install` to install vendor & node node modules.
+Run `composer install` then run `npm install` to install vendor & node modules.
 If you didn't have composer & npm installed on your device you can skip this step by download [vendor_and_node_modules.zip](https://corakdev.com/files/vendor_and_node_modules.zip) file and extract it into script main folder.

 Run command below to building css & js files.